 On the ground level, with all windows open, surrounded in stone—the natural cool air was a welcome relief.
 The more I looked at her studio/house, the more I saw.
 Scraps of paper taped on walls with patterns she’d created, a closet full of completed works, an eye made from stone hung above the sink, and samples of thread with colors she’d created were attached to the wall near the entry.

-Later, much later in our trip, during our last evening, I learned that the looms were frozen in time.
+Much later on our trip, during our last evening, I learned that the looms were frozen in time.
 The Weaver had stopped creating.
 She had been battling cancer.
 Breast cancer that she had beat years before had returned.
 This time the disease had crept into her lungs.
 On a better note, she had completed her last treatment and things were looking up.
 Now, if she would just fire up the looms once again and get back to what she loves, life would be perfectly imperfect.